-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with Member Services.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.

-Section 1.2 We must ensure that you get timely access to your covered services and drugs also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services and drugs that care.
+You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-You have the right to choose a provider in the plan's network.
-You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost sharing amount.
+You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.

-You have the right to get appointments and covered services from your providers within a reasonable amount of time.
-This includes the right to get timely services from specialists when you need that care.
-You
+You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
+This includes the right to get timely services from specialists when you need

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, tells what you can do.
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells what you can do.